1938 - 2023

-I was born in a village and had no relation to professional art in my childhood, although my artistic abilities appeared at an early age.
+Aloyzas Smilingis - Elis was born in a village and had no relation to professional art in his childhood, although his artistic abilities appeared at an early age.

-I discovered art at the age of seventeen and was so impressed that I decided to become an artist myself.
+He discovered art at the age of seventeen and was so impressed that he decided to become an artist himself.

-I entered Vilnius Institute of Art without any prior preparation where I have studied graphics.
+Elis entered Vilnius Institute of Art without any prior preparation and studied graphics.

-I decided to quit with graphics straight after my graduation, jus as I quitted with the current socialist methods, so I was not welcome at the exhibitions and did not have so many commissions.
+However, he decided to quit with graphics straight after graduation, as well as he quitted with the current socialist methods.
+That is why he was not welcome at the exhibitions during the Soviet times and did not have so many commissions.

-My interest in painting and sculpture developed and I and started working with granite and established a bronze foundry.
+As his interest in painting and sculpture developed, Elis started working with granite and established a bronze foundry.

-Every time when I got tired from hard physical work with sculptures, I took the brush in my hands and created paintings.
+Every time when he got tired from hard physical work creating sculpture art, he took the brush in his hands and created paintings.

-After collapse of the Soviet Union I had a chance to visit the West and get acquainted with the collections in best museums of New York, Amsterdam, London and meet famous artists.
-This had a great effect on my aesthetical views.
+After collapse of the Soviet Union, Smilingis had a chance to visit the West, got acquainted with art collections in best museums of New York, Amsterdam, London and met famous artists.
+This had a great effect on his aesthetical views.

 Meeting Willem de Kooning was the most impressive event.
-His abstractions were a big discovery for me as well as the artists personality – without any arrogance.
+His abstractions were a big discovery for Aloyzas as well as the artist's personality – simple and sincere.

-I visited his studio in East Hampton, NY.
-We were talking over the glass of wine and I asked him, what did the fame bring and what was it like to become the only alive artist whose work was sold for 20 million USD.
-This modest man replied that in fact, nothing change, only now he can afford better paint and good wine.
+Elis visited de Kooning's studio in East Hampton, NY.
+They were talking over the glass of wine and Elis asked him, what has the fame brought and what was it like to be the only alive artist whose work was sold for 20 million USD.
+This modest man replied that in fact, nothing has changed, only now he could afford better paint and good wine.

-I understood that the value of art does not depend on the number of exhibitions, nor prestigious projects, critics or curators.
-It is not my problem where my artwork will be hanging and who will be showing it in some exhibition after a hundred years.
+Aloyzas was sure that the value of art does not depend on the number of exhibitions, nor prestigious projects, critics or curators.

 "I don't care where my art will be hanging and who will be showing it in some exhibition after a hundred years", - he said.